- -Jazz Review“HiroyaTsukamoto plays with fluid mastery, pristine tone, and great warmth."

 River Spirit Music presents Music at Andrus on Hudson

-Dead Sage & Family, a Benefit Concert for the ACLU
+Dead Sage & Friends, a Benefit Concert for the ACLU

 River Spirit Music presents Music at the Castle (Whitby Castle at the Rye Golf Club) - Summer 2013